httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 requirements.
 In order for these types of application deployments to work in practice, the reverse proxy needs to convey information about the client certificate to the origin application server.
-A common way this information is conveyed in practice today is by using non-standard headers to carry the certificate (in some encoding) or individual parts thereof in the HTTP request that is dispatched to the origin server.
-This solution works but interoperability between independently developed components can be cumbersome or even impossible depending on the implementation choices respectively made (like what header names are used or are configurable, which parts of the certificate are exposed, or how the certificate is encoded).
+A common way this information is conveyed in practice today is by using non-standard fields to carry the certificate (in some encoding) or individual parts thereof in the HTTP request that is dispatched to the origin server.
+This solution works but interoperability between independently developed components can be cumbersome or even impossible depending on the implementation choices respectively made (like what field names are used or are configurable, which parts of the certificate are exposed, or how the certificate is encoded).
 A well-known predictable approach to this commonly occurring functionality could improve and simplify interoperability between independent implementations.

 This document aspires to standardize an HTTP header field named `Client-Cert` that a TLS terminating reverse proxy (TTRP) adds to requests that it sends to the backend origin servers.
-The header value contains the client certificate from the mutually-authenticated TLS connection between the originating client and the TTRP.
+The field value contains the client certificate from the mutually-authenticated TLS connection between the originating client and the TTRP.
 This enables the backend origin server to utilize the client certificate information in its application logic.
-While there may be additional proxies or hops between the TTRP and the origin server (potentially even with mutually-authenticated TLS connections between them), the scope of the `Client-Cert` header is intentionally limited to exposing to the origin server the certificate that was presented by the originating client in its connection to the TTRP.
+While there may be additional proxies or hops between the TTRP and the origin server (potentially even with mutually-authenticated TLS connections between them), the scope of the `Client-Cert` header field is intentionally limited to exposing to the origin server the certificate that was presented by the originating client in its connection to the TTRP.

 ## Requirements Notation and Conventions